kubernetes-sigs/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

 ## What is a **ResourceGroup**?

 A `ResourceGroup` lets you create new Kubernetes APIs that deploy multiple resources together as a single, reusable unit.
+In this example, we’ll create a `ResourceGroup` that packages a reusable set of resources, including a `Deployment`, `Service`, and `Ingress`.
+These resources are available in any Kubernetes cluster.
-For example, instead of repeatedly creating `Deployments`, `Services` and `Ingress` resources separately, you can create a `ResourceGroup` that packages them into one reusable API.
-Users can then deploy resources as a single unit, ensuring they're always created together with the right configuration.
+Users can then call the API to deploy resources as a single unit, ensuring they're always created together with the right configuration.

 Under the hood, when you create a `ResourceGroup`, KRO: